 Windsor and Newton Young Artist Award 2010

-Prices are decided by size of canvas and content of composition.
+Prices are decided by the size of the canvas and content of the composition.
 A smaller painting with a busy composition may require more work, thus raising the price so these prices are for a straight forward painting with a simple background

 METHOD OF WORKING

 I paint from life, requiring 3-5 sittings of a few hours.
 I am happy to travel.
 I will then finish the painting/drawing at my studio..

 John Brooks, Manchester Metropolitan University

 Lord Vinson of Roddam Dene